Emanon

 Emanon is an American musical duo formed in 1995, in Los Angeles, California, composed of rapper and singer-songwriter Aloe Blacc and record producer Exile.

 History

 Emanon released the extended play (EP) Anon and On, on Ill Boogie Records in 2002 and The Waiting Room on Shaman Works Recordings in 2005.
 Exile's first album Dirty Science, released in 2006, includes contributions from Slum Village, Kardinal Offishall and Oh No.

-On February 3, 2015, Aloe Blacc answered a question on his official facebook page from a user asking about the status of Emanon's upcoming album, Bird's Eye View, saying it was "finished" and he was "meeting with Exile to decide how" they should release the long-awaited album.
-The album was later released as Dystopia in 2016.